Alan23333/SSFNR/README.md

 ## Prepare dataset

-Datasets can be downloaded from the repo [liangjiandeng/PanCollection](https://github.com/liangjiandeng/PanCollection).
+Datasets can be downloaded from: [liangjiandeng/PanCollection](https://github.com/liangjiandeng/PanCollection).
-Remember to replace `PATH TO TRAIN DATASET` in `.scripts` with the path to the dataset.

 ## Train the model